 Identification of refugees in need of resettlement should be based on a refugee's objective need for resettlement and not on their subjective desire for it.
 Nor should identification be based on the desire of any specific actors, such as the host State, resettlement States, other partners, or UNHCR staff themselves.

 The responsibility of identifying refugees at risk does not rest with UNHCR alone.
-The involvement of partners such as NGOs, especially those involved in the provision of medical assistance, social and legal counseling is central in this respect.
+The involvement of partners such as NGOs, especially those involved in the provision of medical assistance, social and legal counseling, is also central.

-b) What is the difference between identification, referral and the submission of refugees for resettlement?
+b) What is the difference between identification and referral of refugees for resettlement consideration?

 While internal referrals occur through UNHCR staff, external referrals are usually made by NGO partners assisting UNHCR with implementation, NGOs who are otherwise involved in refugee work and other external partners such as governmental agencies.
 External referrals are important means of expanding access to resettlement and increasing capacity for identification.
 Some NGOs make resettlement submissions directly to resettlement States and/or referrals to UNHCR for its assessment and submission to the resettlement country.

 Upon receipt of internal or external referrals of cases potentially in need of resettlement, UNHCR assesses resettlement needs of the referred cases in line with UNHCR resettlement criteria, guidelines, priorities and policy considerations.
 Once the decision has been made to submit the case for resettlement, UNHCR prepares a resettlement submission.
 This process includes preparing the Resettlement Registration Form (RRF) and appropriate documentation, depending on the applicable resettlement criterion.
 Upon reaching a final decision based on a thorough review of documentation, UNHCR submits the case to a resettlement State.